paypal/paypal-android/adr/1-remove-graphql-generics.md

 > <img src="./figure-query-abstract-base-class.png" height="400" alt="Query Abstract Base Class Source Code">

 The `Query` class uses a generic type `T` to allow subclasses to provide their own parsing [strategy][8].
 The [FundingEligibilityQuery][2] class shows how new GraphQL queries can be created by subclassing `Query`.
-Generics are a powerful feature in Kotlin, but the resulting code can be difficult to read and maintain when compared to code without generics.
+Generics are a powerful feature used to enforce strong typing in Kotlin, but the resulting code can be difficult to read and maintain when compared to code without generics.

 The usage of generics in the Android Payments SDK is very similar to the usage of generics by the iOS Payments SDK.
 Generics are used on iOS to conform to a [Codable][9] interface to enable JSON parsing by first-party Apple libraries.
 Unfortunately, there is no `Codable` equivalent on Android.